-This tutorial will teach you how to configure WildFly or JBoss EAP to run through a firewall.
+This tutorial will guide you through the configuration of firewall rules to run WildFly through a firewall.

 To configure firewall rules on a Linux machine you can use the command-line tool firewall-cmd which is part of the firewalld application, that is installed by default.
 It can be used to make permanent and non-permanent runtime changes.

 Typically, you would allow the HTTP port to be reached from outside.
 So, to allow the port 8080:

 The above rule will not however survive a server restart.
 In order to make it permanent, you would need to add the –permanent parameter:

 Then, if you want to manage the application server through a firewall, consider adding a Rule also for the management port (default 9990).

 On a Windows machine go into Control Panel and click Windows Firewall.
 There select “Allow an app or feature through Windows Firewall” and it will open this window:

 Next, click on “Change Settings” and select the “Allow another app...” button and in the next window choose the Browse button next to the Path field.